-- Each team will consist of up to 18 players (16 skaters plus two players defending the goal) divided into two units of nine players one player defending the goal and eight skaters.
+- Each team will be divided into two units of players, each with a goaltender.
 Smaller numbers allow for players to double-shift to ensure there are always four players on the ice.
-Coaches must make sure all players take turns double-shifting. - It is recommended that in each half, the centre-ice spot should be marked to indicate where the face-off will take place.
-This is to be established at the midpoint between both nets. - Teams will share the player benches or utilize the neutral zone for players not in play. - The score clock can be used to keep time for both games simultaneously. - No score is kept, and game sheets are optional.
+Coaches must make sure all players take turns double-shifting. - Each team has two goaltenders, one for each half of the ice.
+This allows for two larger teams playing each other in two halves.
+If the two teams are balanced, one team's unit can switch at half time to play against the other opposing unit. - It is recommended that in each half, the centre-ice spot should be marked to indicate where the face-off will take place.
+This is to be established at the midpoint between both nets. - Teams will share the player benches, with each team using the gate closest to their net. - The score clock can be used to keep time for both games simultaneously. - The home team shall defend the two ends of the rink, while the visiting team shall defend the centre-ice nets.
+After the first half, the visiting team switches ends and switches benches so players can play against the other half of the opposing team. - No score is kept, and game sheets are optional.

-Cross-Ice Game Play Rules
+Half-Ice Game Play Rules

-- Hockey Canada Playing Rules are followed except as stated below. - 4-on-4 (plus a player defending the goal) a player may play goal, but full goaltender equipment is not required. - Game format: two periods with a run-time clock, not to exceed 60 minutes total. - Timed buzzer or whistle for line changes: Game does not stop; players change on the fly at buzzer/whistle. - If there are fewer than four players on the bench, the active player designated to stay out for the following shift must return to the bench area prior to continuing play. - On the buzzer/whistle, players must relinquish control of the puck immediately and vacate the ice.
-The new players enter the ice immediately.
-Failure to immediately relinquish control of the puck or new players entering the ice surface prematurely may result in a penalty (see Penalties). - Shift length will not exceed two minutes. - Incidental contact may happen, but body-checking is not permitted. - No icing or offside.
+- Hockey Canada Playing Rules are followed except as stated below. - 4-on-4 (plus a goaltender in full goalie equipment). - Game format: two periods with a run-time clock, not to exceed 60 minutes total. - Minimum of one official per game. - Timed buzzer or whistle for line changes: Game does not stop; players change on the fly at buzzer/whistle. - If there are fewer than four players on the bench, the active player designated to stay out for the following shift must return to the bench area prior to continuing play. - On the buzzer/whistle, players must relinquish control of the puck immediately and vacate the ice.
+The new players - enter the ice immediately.
+Failure to immediately relinquish control of the puck or new players entering the ice surface prematurely may result in a penalty (see Penalties). - Shift length will not exceed two minutes. - Incidental contact may happen, but body-checking is not permitted. - No icing or offside. - Face-offs to start each half.